How to roast asparagus without oil, just salt and high heat. Here, the asparagus is topped with feta for sharp bursts of tangy saltiness.

 2 ounces feta cheese (see ALANNA's TIPS)

-Preheat oven to 500F.
+Preheat oven to 500F/260C.
 Rinse asparagus, cut or break off the woody ends (see TIPS).
-Arrange the spears in a single layer on a baking sheet.
+Arrange the spears in a single layer or a loose layer or two on a baking sheet or oven-safe dish.
 Sprinkle lightly with salt.
 Place in hot oven, roast 8 - 15 minutes until fully cooked, turning spears (though I usually forget this step) and sprinkling the feta over top about half-way through.

 ALANNA's TIPS & KITCHEN NOTES